danielv012/Website/README.md

 Self-explanatory.
 This repository holds the work for my personal website.
 I'll use it to not only expand my skills for front-end development, but to showcase the work that I do elsewhere.

 # TODO:
+- [ ] Change all measuring units to relative
+- [ ] Fill up about section details
 - [ ] Icon tab image
 - [ ] Curve "about me title" to moon
 - [ ] Make sure website scale is fixed